 In most campaigns, the volume of content produced, published, and promoted is the biggest cost-affecting factor.

 The length of each piece also affects the overall cost of content marketing.
 If you want to manage your expenses and maximize ROI, be sure you understand the differences between short-form vs. long-form content.
+Also, don’t forget about temporary vs. permanent content either.
+Each has its unique utility, and you’ll most likely have to incorporate both types into your strategy.

 Content marketing services may be pricey, but the benefits far outweigh the costs.